CenturyLinkCloud/PublicKB/General/Managed-Support:-Creating-a-Ticket,-Change,-or-Request.md

 **Please Note:**

--The number of questions will vary depending on the nature of the request
+- The number of questions will vary depending on the nature of the request

--‘What is the Status’ will usually dictate whether a ticket or change is being created.
+- ‘What is the Status’ will usually dictate whether a ticket or change is being created.
 ‘Experiencing an Issue’ will create a ticket, and ‘Requesting a Change’ will create a change.

 **3:** Answer any remaining questions and click Submit.